Showing posts with label PD - Other. Show all posts

 Who Maimed Roger Rabbit

 Imagine Operation Wolf but set in President Trump's backyard which is overrun by weak rabbits!
 Aka lefties.
-So grab your gun and let's fix this once and for all.
-A successful hit turns those rabbits into a bloody mess of gore which I'm sure animal lovers will really appreciate.
-Overall, it's a simple game but also quite enjoyable, if repetitive.
+So grab a gun and let's fix this problem once and for all.
+Gameplay is as you might imagine; successful hit turns the rabbits into a bloody mess of gore.
+I'm sure animal lovers will appreciate this game!

 SubHunt